How to Select the Right Staffing Partner!

 Find out how they organize their delivery of service – who does what?

-We believe that even the smallest employer needs at least three places where they can go to for service:
+Even the smallest employer needs at least three places where they can go to for service:

 - Someone to manage the placement process and your relationship to the agency team – someone who has professional oversight of how requests are taken, interpreted, and ultimately filled.
 Someone you can go to place a request and have that request professionally reviewed to make sure you are seeking the right profile given the work that they will be asked to do, and the type of work environment they will find once on board.